Skip to main content

 Can we export or archive generated designs?

-Claude Design currently supports export to HTML bundles, PPTX, PDF, and hand-off to Claude Code.
-Additional export options will be added over time.
-Reach out to your sales contact if there’s a specific format or destination you need.
+Claude Design currently supports export to HTML bundles, PPTX, PDF, and hand-off to Claude Code or the following partners: Adobe, Base44, Canva, Gamma, Lovable, Miro, Replit, Vercel, or Wix.
+Reach out to your Anthropic Contact or our Sales team if there’s a specific format or destination you need.

 Did this answer your question?